 What is your warranty?

-We proudly stand behind all our work 150%; We also proudly support every manufacturer's factory warranty on their products; if you purchased a part from us and it is deemed defective within the manufacturer's warranty, we will gladly work to get it replaced for you.
+We guarantee our labor for 1 year or 12,000 miles on all suspension work; 90 days on any electrical work.
+We also proudly support every manufacturer's factory warranty on their products; if you purchased a part from us and it is deemed defective within the manufacturer's warranty, we will gladly work to get it replaced for you.
 If you purchased a part from an outside vendor, you must resolve all warranty claims with the vendor.
 Please note, most manufacturers will not cover the labor costs incurred to replace defective parts.
 We will warranty labor on defective parts up to 30 days so long as the customer operated the vehicle within its limitations, followed all recommendations by our team, and adhered to our 100 and 500 mile re-torquing regimen.
-This includes but is not limited to: Checking lug nuts for tightness on new wheels at 100 miles and re-tightening as needed, scheduling and attending an appointment with Genuine USA Truck to have all modified components and hardware inspected and re-torqued as necessary after 500 miles from modifications.
-This does NOT include customers who make modifications on their own after work is complete and customers whom fail to adhere to the 100 and 500 mile checks.
-IT IS ULTIMATELY THE CUSTOMER'S RESPONSIBILITY TO ENSURE THESE CHECKS ARE SCHEDULED AND PERFORMED.
-FAILURE TO COMPLY WILL RESULT IN THE IMMEDIATE FORFEITURE OF ANY AND ALL WARRANTY'S ON PARTS OR LABOR FROM GENUINE USA TRUCK, LLC OR THE ASSOCIATED AFTERMARKET PART.
+This includes but is not limited to: Checking lug nuts for tightness on new wheels at 100 miles and re-tightening as needed, scheduling and attending an appointment with Gennusa Built Trucks, LLC to have all modified components and hardware inspected and re-torqued as necessary after 500 miles from modifications.
+This does NOT include customers who make modifications on their own after work is complete or customers whom fail to adhere to the 100 and 500 mile checks.
+Any work performed on the vehicle after Gennusa Built Trucks, LLC by anyone other than Gennusa Built Trucks, LLC voids all parts and labor warranties.
+Parts and Labor Warranties offered by Gennusa Built Trucks, LLC are non-transferable and are only valid for the original owner of the vehicle when the work was performed.
+If the vehicle changes ownership, all warranties are void.
+IT IS ULTIMATELY THE CUSTOMER'S RESPONSIBILITY TO ENSURE PROPER MAINTENANCE AND PERIODIC CHECKS OF THE AFTERMARKET WORK ARE PERFORMED.
+FAILURE TO COMPLY WILL RESULT IN THE IMMEDIATE FORFEITURE OF ANY AND ALL WARRANTY'S ON PARTS OR LABOR FROM Gennusa Built Trucks, LLC OR THE ASSOCIATED AFTERMARKET PART.

 Will modifying my truck void my Manufacturer's Warranty?